98freestyle/Trade-Tracker/READAI.md

-# Trade Tracker - Claude Context
+# Trade Tracker - Context

 ## What It Is
 Full-stack web app for tracking stock trades with automatic P&L calculations, deposit tracking, and performance analytics.
 Built as a modern alternative to Excel/Google Sheets for active traders.